vladharabagiu/js-training-tremend/Exercises/Checkout/README.md

 # Checkout application

 ## Task description
+This is the task at the end of the first training/first 4 chapters.

 You are to build an application that simulates a shop checkout system.
 You must build only the application (Work in scripts/checkout.js)

 The app reads the requests from orders.js and from employees.js and has to process it, and return the final price.